Mitsubishi Lancer Review

 The 2014 Mitsubishi Lancer is ranked:

-Test drivers agree that the Mitsubishi Lancer performs best in higher trims like the Evolution, which features a powerful turbocharged four-cylinder engine.
+Reviewers agree that the 2014 Lancer performs best in higher trims like the Evolution, which features a powerful turbocharged four-cylinder engine.
 However, these models offer a stiff, uncomfortable ride, reviewers say.
 The base Lancer has a smoother ride and its four-cylinder engine is capable of delivering adequate power, reviewers note.
 However, they also say that when the base engine is paired with an available continuously variable transmission (CVT), the Lancer is noisy and sluggish.
 Equipped with the CVT, the base Lancer gets an EPA-estimated 26/34 mpg city/highway, which is acceptable for the class.
 Several trims offer all-wheel drive, which is unusual for a compact car.
 The 2014 Lancer comes standard with seven air bags, including a driver’s knee air bag.
 However, the Lancer’s safety score is among the lowest in the class.

-The Lancer’s cabin looks and feels cheap and outdated, reviewers say, citing cut-rate materials, hard plastic surfaces and a bland interior design.
+The Mitsubishi Lancer’s cabin looks and feels cheap and outdated, test drivers say, citing cut-rate materials, hard plastic surfaces and a bland interior design.
 There’s also a lot of cabin noise, test drivers say.
 Some reviewers note that the lack of a telescoping steering wheel makes it hard to find a good driving position, though they also report that both rows of seats are spacious and comfortable.
 Still, the Lancer sedan has less cargo space than what many rivals have.
 Standard features include a four-speaker CD audio system, keyless entry, steering wheel-mounted audio and cruise controls and an auxiliary audio jack.
 Drivers have to upgrade to get features that are now standard in some rivals, including Bluetooth, satellite radio and a USB port.
 Additional options include a rearview camera, a sunroof and a nine-speaker Rockford Fosgate audio system with a touch-screen display.
 Test driver’s say the Lancer features clear gauges and straightforward climate controls.
 However, some write that the Lancer’s available touch-screen audio system would be easier to use if it had more physical buttons.

 - “You won't find a bevy of creature comforts like ventilated front seats or watchful safety features such as blind-spot monitoring in the aging Lancer lineup.
 For the latest in tech, safety and comfort features, look to models like the Kia Forte, Mazda3, or Chevrolet Cruze - all of which offer better fuel efficiency, too.” -- Kelley Blue Book